 Want to know the basics of how to make a fight look real on stage?
 Students will learn how to successfully execute an unarmed fight with slaps, punches, kicks and more.
 Gain knowledge of how to trust your partner and fight safely, while incorporating motivation and characterization.
 Time permitting, students will also be introduced into basic sword fighting skills.

 This high-energy workshop will explore movement for musical theater, basic dance technique, sequencing and style.
-Participants will be led through an introductory warm up and then learn original choreography to an excerpt from the revolutionary new musical Hamilton.
+Participants will be led through an introductory warm up and then learn original hip-hop choreography to excerpts from Broadway’s most popular shows.
 Previous dance training is not required.

 Jump on a flight around the world as we explore the entertaining world of accents.
 Through the use of the international phonetic alphabet, participants will learn the basic tricks of the trade to create convincing British and Southern dialects.
 You will even have a chance to bring these characters to life with comedic scenes incorporating the accents.

 An advanced exploration of the musical theater voice and how to knowledgeably approach the music and lyrics of any song both as an actor and musician.
 Emphasis will be placed on producing a healthy sound with dynamics that have the emotional capability to move audiences.
-It is requested that every participant bring a prepared musical selection that will be worked during the session.
-Sessions will be limited as to allow all participants ample time to work with the panel.
+Participants are encouraged to bring a prepared song to be workshopped during the session.

 There Will Be Blood

 This workshop is dedicated to the illusion of special effects as created by makeup for the stage.
-We will focus on the proper use and application of facial prosthetics, latex, and other make-up essentials necessary to create awesome facial creations.
+We will focus on the proper use and application of facial prosthetics, latex, and other make-up essentials necessary to create realistic bruises and wounds.
 Step-by-step instructions will guide you toward developing your own design.
 An emphasis on the proper way to apply and remove make-up will be part of this workshop.

 Anyone with an interest in designing for the theater will benefit from this workshop.
 Our team of professional designers will share with participants the essential elements of scenic, lighting and costume design.
 They will walk you through a step by step process of how to draft the set for your next production, light the stage in a way that conveys atmosphere and costume your actors in a way that compliments the overall vision of the show.